SaraAlert/SaraAlert/README.md

 * `bundle exec rake admin:import_or_update_jurisdictions`
 * (optional) `bundle exec rake demo:setup demo:populate`

-#### ActiveJob + Sidkiq + Redis
+#### ActiveJob + Sidkiq + Redis + Whenever

-ActiveJob will work with Sidekiq and Redis to manage the queueing and running of jobs (used to send emails, SMS, and other methods of notification).
+ActiveJob will work with Sidekiq, Redis, and Whenever to manage the queueing and running of jobs (used to send emails, SMS, and other methods of notification).

 ##### Redis